rspolyak/emflex-firmware/README.md

-# gTrack Firmware
+# Emflex Firmware
-This is the main source code repository of the gTrack firmware libraries.
+This is the main source code repository of the Emflex firmware.

 ## Building
 Set building configuration parameters inside make_target file.